 Having red flag info on the resume is the worst thing you could have.
 If something doesn’t flatter you or your personality, then don’t mention that at all.
-You should add info that highlights your goodness and what you are capable of.
-Adding the red flag information creates a negative image about the candidate.
+You should add info that highlights your best and what you are capable of.
+Adding the red flag information creates a negative image of the candidate.
 This might also affect the chances of your resume being selected for further developments.

 26. Do not be negative:

 Most candidates tend to include work on a minimum basis.
 This should not be done.
 If you are not sure whether or not you have the required work experience, add different kinds of volunteering examples.
 This makes a good impression of you.